13.8M

 Episodes

-How do you enhance your language learning once you've outgrown textbooks?
+How do you enhance your French learning once you've outgrown textbooks?
+With curiosity, culture, and new obsessions!

-As one of the pioneering voices in podcast-based language learning, this show has provided for nearly two decades what's surprisingly hard to find : French that exists nowhere else.
-Not textbook French, not simplified YouTube French, not literary French, not radio or TV French - but the French you only hear when you're actually there.
-Unscripted conversations that aren't simplified for learners, yet remain accessible.
-Each episode draws from genuine daily life in Paris - family moments with three daughters, cultural discoveries, interviews with French professionals met in person.
+As one of the pioneering voices in podcast-based language learning since 2006, this show provides what's surprisingly hard to find: French that exists nowhere else.
+Not textbook French, not simplified YouTube French - but the natural French you only hear when you're actually there.

 Episodes